 What We Do

 The Upper Amazon Conservancy and its sister organization, ProPurús, are responding to the conservation and human rights crisis in the headwaters of the Peruvian Amazon with a combination of measures intended to protect biodiversity and promote sustainable development in local indigenous communities.
-Our success is directly related to the trust-based relationships we have with local people, developed over the past 20 years when members of our staff first began working in the region.
-This trust results from our commitment to working in the most vulnerable areas, where illegal activities and community exploitation often go undetected, despite the difficulties, dangers, and high-costs of working in such remote areas.
-Local people participate in all of our activities, as we believe that the future of this remarkable region ultimately depends on their active involvement as effective protectors and stewards.
+Our success is directly related to the trust-based relationships we have with local people, developed over the past 25 years when members of our staff first began working in the region.
+We are committed to working in the most vulnerable areas, where illegal activities and community exploitation often go undetected, despite the difficulties, dangers, and high-costs of working in such remote areas.
+Local people are key participants in all of our activities, as we believe that the future of this remarkable region ultimately depends on their success as protectors and stewards.

 Indigenous Peoples in Voluntary Isolation